jsoref/pdns/docs/settings.rst

 - String
 - Default: auto

 Specify which random number generator to use.
-Permissible choises are:
+Permissible choices are:

 - auto - choose automatically
 - sodium - Use libsodium ``randombytes_uniform``